This post may contain affiliate links.

 - Tahini is ready.

-Steps to make homemade easy hummus in a blender
+Steps to make hummus

 - In a food processor, add tahini paste, olive oil, yogurt, garlic, salt, ice, and lemon juice at the bottom.